 How Can Someone Receive Care From a Stephen Minister?

 Allison Hitchings is our Stephen Leader who coordinates referrals.
 If you or someone you know could benefit from the care of a Stephen Minister, you can talk to her or one of the other ministry staff to get started.
 (If you want to talk about Stephen Ministry for someone else, make sure you get his or her permission first.)

 How Can I Become a Stephen Minister?

 Email Allison.
 We are currently in the process of training our first class of ministers.
-The next training class will begin early 2022.
+The next training class will begin Fall of 2022.

 What Does the Stephen Ministry Logo Mean?

 The broken person behind the cross symbolizes the brokenness in our lives due to our sin and imperfections.
 The whole person stands in front of the cross because it is only through the cross of Jesus that we are made whole.
 The circle symbolizes both the wholeness we receive through Christ and God’s unending love for us.